bazelbuild/rules_k8s/toolchains/kubectl/README.md

 1. Detect the path to the `kubectl` tool (default).
 2. Build the `kubectl` tool from source.

-If you want to use the default (build the `kubectl` tool from source) you will need to add to your `WORKSPACE` file the following lines (note the extra arg in the call to `k8s_repositories()`):
+If you want to build the `kubectl` tool from source you will need to add to your `WORKSPACE` file the following lines (note the extra arg in the call to `k8s_repositories()`):